 Jan holds a Bachelor of Science degree from Stanford University.
 He lives in Seattle where he enjoys hiking and climbing, and spending time with his wife and two daughters.

-Laura holds a BA from Pomona College and a Juris Doctor from the University of Oregon.
-When not promoting the nonprofit and public sectors, she enjoys spending time with her teenaged daughters, husband and rescue dog, Buddy, volunteering, and being outdoors.
+Laura holds a Bachelor of Arts from Pomona College and a Juris Doctor from the University of Oregon.
+When not promoting the nonprofit and public sectors, she enjoys spending time with her teenage daughters, husband and rescue dog, Buddy, volunteering, and being outdoors.
 A native Seattleite, she has also spent several years living and working abroad and enjoys the opportunity to explore other parts of the US and the world.

 Randy Brinson’s professional experience spans more than 30 years in the nonprofit sector, as both a senior executive and as a nonprofit management consultant.